zdanman/Makeroom-BF4/README.md

 Makeroom Plugin for Battlefield 4 (BF4)

-To install simply download the ZIP below and extract to your procon layer's plugins/BF4 directory.
+To install simply put the cmakeroom.cs file in your procon layer's plugins/BF4 directory.